dspavankumar/dspavankumar.github.io/index.md

 I am Pavan.
 You may have also seen me as _S.
 Pavankumar Dubagunta_ in my work.

-I  serve as a _tech lead manager_ in innovating speech and conversational AI solutions at [Uniphore](https://www.uniphore.com){:target="_blank" rel="noopener noreferrer"}, mainly with end-to-end speech recognition, language modelling and related areas, in terms of research and engineering.
-I am interested in most aspects of speech and language processing.
+I lead innovation in speech and conversational AI solutions at <em>[Uniphore](https://www.uniphore.com){:target="_blank" rel="noopener noreferrer"}</em>, focusing on end-to-end speech recognition, personalization, and related areas.
+My responsibilities span research, engineering, and taking projects to production, while managing and guiding the team.
+I am passionate about all aspects of speech and language processing.

 If you are a student looking for industrial internships in the above areas, please reach out to me via [email](mailto:dspavankumar@gmail.com).